suukit/jira-ticket-migrate/README.md

 # jira-ticket-migrate

-## Note!!!
-This is a work in progress!

 This is a program to help migrate tickets between Jira servers. *If* you have the appropriate privileges, there are better ways of doing this!
 If you don't, all you have available are messy solutions (including this).